Film Review: “Marty Supreme” — A Thrilling, Empty Trip Through Ego and Excess

 The mood of sustained tension is greatly enhanced by the film’s deft sound design.
 Voices and sounds are jammed up against each other.
 Even what could be relatively innocuous scenes are filled with grating noises, such as bird cries.
 This ever-busy soundscape has a near-subliminal impact, juicing up the film’s rhythm.
 On top of that, the story’s pacing speeds up considerably in its final third.

 Marty’s attractiveness to women is presumed rather than established.
-As critic Bilge Ebiri argues, “his successful seduction of her [Kay] makes no actual sense other than the fact that the movie needs their coupling to happen.”
-And Safdie went overboard with casting celebrities, using recognizable figures who aren’t professional actors in both major as well as cameo roles: Ferrara, David Mamet, writer Pico Iyer, Okonma, aka rapper Tyler, the Creator, makes his rookie film appearance.
-O’Leary, a star of the reality TV show Shark Tank and MAGA pundit, performs a variation on his boorish rich guy persona.
+As critic Bilge Ebiri argues, “His successful seduction of her [Kay] makes no actual sense other than the fact that the movie needs their coupling to happen.”
+And Safdie went overboard with casting celebrities, using recognizable figures who aren’t professional actors in both major as well as cameo roles: Ferrara, David Mamet, writer Pico Iyer, and Okonma — aka rapper Tyler, the Creator — making his rookie film appearance.
+O’Leary, a star of the reality TV show Shark Tank and a MAGA pundit, performs a variation on his boorish rich guy persona.
 Some of these bits turn into distractions: a flex about the contents of Safdie’s iPhone.
 At one point, I wondered “Is that Isaac Mizrahi?”
 I waited until the end credits to confirm that it was.

 It can’t be denied that Marty Supreme is effective as a wild trip.
-It’s an immersive experience — not an analysis of its self-adorning anti-hero.
+It’s an immersive experience — not an analysis of its self-adoring antihero.
 That manic quality, as fun as it is, is a major flaw because it undercuts the possibility of a much-needed critical perspective.

 Steve Erickson writes about film and music for Gay City News, Slant Magazine, the Nashville Scene, Trouser Press, and other outlets.
 He also produces electronic music under the tag callinamagician.
 His latest album, Bells and Whistles, was released in January 2024, and is available to stream here.
 He presents a biweekly freeform radio show, Radio Not Radio, featuring an eclectic selection of music from around the world.